Move out of the UK

 There are many reasons why individuals and their families choose to take up residence in another country.
 They may wish to start a new life elsewhere in a more attractive and relaxing environment, or they may find the greater political and economic stability that another country offers, of appeal.
 Whatever the reason is, it is crucial to research and plan ahead, as much as possible.

 For individuals considering an alternative country of residence, the most important decision is where they and their family would like to live.
-It is critical that clients consider the long-term objectives for themselves, and their families, before applying for a particular residence (and/or citizenship programme), to help ensure that the decision is right for now, and in the future.
+It is critical that clients consider the long-term objectives for themselves, and their families, before applying for a particular residence route, to help ensure that the decision is right for now, and in the future.

 CYPRUS